 Batavia's strong fourth quarter defense effort tops Greece Olympia 61-47

-The Lady Blue Devils moved to 8-3 on the season with a 61-47 win over Greece Olympia.
+The Lady Blue Devils moved to 8-3 on the season with a 61-47 win over Greece Olympia Friday night.

 Emma Krolczyk and Kenzie Reigle came up big with Krolczyk scoring 22 points, grabbing six rebounds and four steals.
 Reigle scored 19 points, had six rebounds, five assists and six steals.